Direct Current (DC) Electric Circuits

 You could also replace a bulb with a series circuit of bulbs or add bulbs or devices in series between parallel items.
 There are many combinations possible.

-DC electrical circuits consist of a source of DC electricity with a conducting wire going from one of the terminals to a set of electrical devices and then back to the other terminal, in a complete circuit.
+DC electric circuits consist of a source of DC electricity with a conducting wire going from one of the terminals to a set of electric devices and then back to the other terminal, in a complete circuit.
 DC circuits may be in series, parallel or some complex combination.

 Always strive for success